jtcash/OwonB41T/README.md

 To simulate pressing and holding a key, use a capital letter instead, e.g. sending an 'H' turns on the backlight.

-## Offline/Recorded Data
+## Offline Data Logging
+Offline data support is in progress right now, so the interaction methods will certainly change.

+### Downloading Recorded Data
-Offline data support is in progress right now, but sending `o` to stdin (followed by a newline) will download the recorded data and print it to stdout:
+Sending `o` to stdin (followed by a newline) will download the recorded data and print it to stdout:
 ```
 typed: 'o'
 Sending command: *READlen?